google/fleetspeak/DESIGN.md

 definitive, but the most important fields to understand are `destination`, `message_type` and `data`.
 Essentially, `destination` field tells Fleetspeak where to forward the message to.
-The `message_type` and `data` fields are forwarded verbatim, and when integrating a service a developer should choose these values according to their needs.
+The `message_type` and `data` fields are forwarded verbatim, and when integrating a service a developer should set these fields according to their needs.

 The `message_type` is meant to be used both for dispatching within a service, and for reporting.
 So for example if your integration has three basic types of